We are aspiring to become one of the greenest trusts in London, if not the UK

 Each Trust has its own executive Senior Responsible Officer (SRO) and sustainability committee who oversee the progress related to the Green Plan.

-- To reach net zero by 2040 for the emissions we control directly (NHS carbon footprint), with an ambition to reach a 47%% reduction compared with a 2019 baseline, by 2028-2032.
+• To reach net zero by 2040 for the emissions we control directly (NHS Carbon footprint).

 Our nine sustainability goals